nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-08-23-i-messed-up-my-checkin-failure-conflict-resolution-with-the-tfs-integration-tools-now-what/index.md

 ---
 title: I messed up my checkin failure conflict resolution with the TFS Integration Tools… Now what?
 date: 2012-08-23
-author: MrHinsh
+creator: Martin Hinshelwood
 id: "7610"
 layout: blog
 resourceType: blog
 slug: i-messed-up-my-checkin-failure-conflict-resolution-with-the-tfs-integration-tools-now-what
 aliases:
   - /blog/i-messed-up-my-checkin-failure-conflict-resolution-with-the-tfs-integration-tools-now-what
 tags:
   - code
   - configuration
   - tfs
   - tfs-integration-platform
   - tools
 categories:
   - code-and-complexity
 ---

 If you say my post on “TFS Integration Tools - Issue: TF10141 No Files checked in as a result of a TFS check-in failure” which I just updated you will know that I messed up the conflict resolution by mixing up the “Source Version” and “Target Version”.